 Often times they are false beliefs.
 They need to be recognized as a false belief and then replaced with what is true.

 You see I had a false belief.
 I thought I did not know enough.
-The truth was, I knew all that I needed to know to give an A-one talk and have a great questions period.
-After all this was my area of expertise.
+The truth was, I knew all that I needed to know to give an A-one talk and have a great question period.
+After all, this was my area of expertise.

 - If someone had asked me a question I did not know, all I need to reply was, “Great question, I will get back to you on that!”

 Thanks for the great photo from Jonas Nilsson Lee www.nilssonlee.se